suvratkumra/Catch-Engine/README.md

 ## To build the engine and run it
 ------
+> Clone the repository

-> run the generateProjects.bat script
+> Run generateProjects.bat script

 > Open the Catch.vcx project

 > Ensure the startup project is set to Sandbox

 > Build and run